-- client.go: Implements the client logic for LiteMiner. - hash.go: Implements the hash function you will be using when mining. - interval.go: Contains the Interval struct and a method to divide up an interval, which you will be implementing. - listener.go: Implements all network listener logic. - logging.go: Implements serveral loggers which you may find useful. - miner.go: Contains the core miner logic, most of which you will be implementing. - network\manager.go: Contains functions for creating connections and sending and receiving messages over the network. - pool.go: Contains the core pool logic, most of which you will be implementing. - proto.go: Contains the LiteMiner protocol, some of which you will be implementing. - basic\test.go: Contains an example test.
+- interval.go: Contains the Interval struct and a method to divide up an interval, which you will be implementing. - listener.go: Implements all network listener logic. - logging.go: Implements serveral loggers which you may find useful. - miner.go: Contains the core miner logic, most of which you will be implementing. - network_manager.go: Contains functions for creating connections and sending and receiving messages over the network. - pool.go: Contains the core pool logic, most of which you will be implementing. - proto.go: Contains the LiteMiner protocol, some of which you will be implementing. - basic_test.go: Contains an example test.